murnanedaniel/Pipeline_Toy/README.md

 If you're anything like me, you'll see that the model did a little better.
 It may have even been faster.

-Let's make more changes...

-**Need to shuffle some DVC add things here, so that the models directory is under DVC control**
+Let's make more changes to the `Net()` model in `convNet.py`, for example by adding many more fully connected weights.
 Try running repro evaluate.
-Should say that nothing has changed.
+We should get a message saying that nothing has changed, so there's no need to run the evaluation.
 That's because now we're only changing our model file, which is not under DVC control or part of the pipeline.
 We need to update the pipeline to reflect our refactored structure. `dvc add` the models/ directory, and re-run the `dvc run` commands above, with `-d src/models/` included as a flag.
 We will see the new model's performance - it's even better for me.
 Commit, push and tag it.
 Compare metrics, and I have

 ```
 working tree: